Skip to main content

 TEACHING STAFF

-Onneca Guelbenzu, With a solid international background, Onneca holds the WSET Level 4 Diploma in Wines, WSET Level 3 in Sake, and is certified as a Sake Sommelier by the SSI (Kikisake-shi).
-She also holds the “Basque Sumiller” title and a Master’s in Oenology, Viticulture, and Wine Marketing.
-Currently pursuing the prestigious Master of Wine program, she has worked as head sommelier at a two-Michelin-starred restaurant and as a wine educator and writer.
+With a strong international background, Onneca holds a WSET Level 4 Diploma in Wines, the WSET Level 3 Award in Sake and is certified as a Sake Sommelier by the SSI (Kikisake-shi).
+She also holds the title of "Basque Sommelier" and a master’s degree in Oenology, Viticulture and Wine Marketing.
+She is currently studying for the prestigious Master of Wine programme.
+She has worked as a sommelier in a two Michelin-starred restaurant and as an educator and writer specialising in wine.

-• Patxi Troitiño – Specialist in mixology and beverage service.
+• Patxi Troitiño – Specialist in cocktail making and mixed drinks.

-• David Mora – Consultant in wine tourism and enogastronomic experience design.
+• David Mora – Consultant in wine tourism and the design of food and wine experiences.

-• Pilar García Granero – Oenologist, expert in viticulture and winemaking processes.
+• Pilar García Granero – Winemaker, expert in viticulture and fermentation processes.

-• François Chartier – Creator of the theory of molecular harmonies; has collaborated with chefs like Ferran Adrià.
+• François Chartier – Creator of the theory of molecular harmonies; he has collaborated with chefs such as Ferran Adrià.

 • Miguel Ángel Millán – Head sommelier at DiverXO*** and named World’s Best Sommelier 2023 by The World's 50 Best Restaurants.

-• Luis Baselga – Sommelier and maître d’ at Smoked Room (Dani García Group), named Best Sommelier 2024 by the Madrid Gastronomy Academy.
+• Luis Baselga – Sommelier and maître d’ at Smoked Room (Dani García Group), recognised as Best Sommelier 2024 by the Madrid Academy of Gastronomy.

-• Fernando Moret – Restaurant director at Ambivium and one of Spain’s Top 5 Young Sommeliers.
+• Fernando Moret – Dining room director at Ambivium and one of the Top Five Young Sommeliers in Spain.

-• Dr. Adela Balderas – Expert in leadership, personal branding, and executive coaching in the wine sector.
+• Dr Adela Balderas – Specialist in leadership, personal branding and executive coaching applied to the wine sector.

-• Julián Palacios – Agronomist and leading figure in sustainable viticulture and traditional pruning.
+• Julián Palacios – Agricultural engineer and leading figure in sustainable viticulture and traditional pruning.

-• Pepe Rodríguez de la Vera – Artisan winemaker and Master of Wine candidate.
+• Pepe Rodríguez de la Vera – Vineyard grower and Master of Wine student, with an artisanal and communicative approach.

-• Jaume Gramona – Renowned sparkling wine producer, international benchmark in sustainability and technical excellence.
+• Jaume Gramona – Producer of long-aged sparkling wines, a renowned figure internationally in sustainability and technical elegance.

-• Ainhoa Oyanguren – Q Grader and specialty coffee expert, co-owner of Trike Koffee Roasters.
+• Ainhoa Oyanguren – Q Grader and expert in speciality coffee, co-owner of Trike Koffee Roasters.

 Fees / Grants

-• Learning Journey (transport and accommodation costs included)
+• Learning journeys: transport and accommodation costs during the different learning journeys

-• Access to over 5,000 references in the Faculty Library
+• Access to more than 5,000 references in the Faculty Library

 • Graduation ceremony

-• Enrollment in Basque Culinary Center’s alumni network: Bculinary Alumni
+• Registration for Basque Culinary Center graduates: Bculinary Alumni

 Admission